FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/dnuser.md

 > **Note**
 >
-> The different attributes of the dnuser or dnissuer string
+> Note: The different attributes of the dnuser or dnissuer string
 > are separated by the '/' character.

 [Return to Command index](../../)